Betfred: History

 During the 2004–05 FA Premier League season, Done lost £1m to fellow bookmaker Victor Chandler after staking that amount that Manchester United would finish higher than Chelsea.
-The bet was offered to other high profile bookmakers yet only Chandler took him up on the offer.
-Chelsea finished 18 points clear of third placed Manchester United and won their first Premiership title under José Mourinho.
+The bet was offered to other high-profile bookmakers yet only Chandler took him up on the offer.
+Chelsea finished 18 points clear of third-placed Manchester United and won their first Premiership title under José Mourinho.

 Betfred also paid out early on Manchester United to win the 2011–12 Premier League title, only for Manchester City to beat them on goal difference.

-It was widely reported in April 2010 that Fred Done formed part of the "Red Knights" consortium that were looking to buy English Premier League club Manchester United from the Glazer Family.
+It was widely reported in April 2010 that Fred Done formed part of the "Red Knights" consortium that were looking to buy English Premier League club Manchester United from the Glazer family.
 The reports proved to be incorrect, but Done remained a season ticket holder at Old Trafford.

 As of July 2017, Betfred operated over 1,650 shops throughout the United Kingdom, after the purchase of 322 shops due to the merger between fellow bookmakers Ladbrokes and Coral in October 2016.
 Betfred also operates shops on fifty one racecourses around the country, including Newmarket, Epsom and Cheltenham.
 In August 2017, Betfred appointed former Nottingham Forest and England footballer Stuart Pearce as its brand ambassador.
 The company believed Pearce to be the epitome of Betfred: uncomplicated.

 In September 2017, Betfred celebrated their 50th year of business.
 A documentary film about the history of the company was released on the official channel of Betfred on YouTube.
 In July 2018, Betfred won a court case against HM Revenue & Customs (HMRC).
 The ruling states that Betfred overpaid Value-Added Tax (VAT), and could see a £100 million refund.

 In November 2018, punter David Smith took Betfred to court after he claimed to have won a jackpot of £212,000, having mistakenly written "Bailarico", a losing horse, on the betting slip, rather than "Bialco", a winner.
 The betting arbitrator IBAS ruled against him.

+Ownership's conflict of interest with Health Assured

+In January 2020, Betfred owners Peter and Fred Done came under public scrutiny after reports emerged that Health Assured, another company the two owned, was earning millions of pounds through government contracts to provide gambling addiction treatment for public sector workers.
+The arrangement prompted conflict of interest allegations from NHS chief Claire Murdoch and a number of MPs.